Practical tips for planning your honeymoon, from an Expert Guest Blogger.Read More

 2 - Hoosier Pass to South Park City

 Head south from Breckenridge past the Breckenridge Brewery and drive over Hoosier Pass to Alma, and then on to Fairplay.
-There you'll find a collection of buildings in a historic park called Old South Park City.
+We live in this area in a pretty little spot called Valley of the Sun, so we’re a little partial to this particular drive.
+Once you make it to Fairplay, there you'll find a collection of buildings in a historic park called Old South Park City.
 Wander around and imagine what it was like to be up in these mountains, away from your friends and family, trying to strike it rich.
-There's even a sign there that references that funny cartoon on the tv, because South Park is a real place.
-This is it.

 3 - Fremont Pass to Leadville